 A romantic, warm-hearted song, “All the Things You Are” is a combination of harmonious lyrics and lush, intricate music.
 The song’s success was surprising, because it was unusual for its time.
 Kern wrote it to satisfy his own creative urge and felt it was far too complex for popular appeal; and Hammerstein’s lyrics were modest and sentimental, when the work of other top lyricists was clever, bright, and witty.

-Here is a recording by Frank Sinatra, helpfully accompanied by the lyrics:
+Here is a recording by Frank Sinatra:

 And here is an amusing recording of comedian Peter Sellers, in character as a man singing to himself while in the bathroom: